Automated Security Response through Online Learning with Adaptive Conjectures: Game Model of the apt Use Case

 \section{Game Model of the apt Use Case}

 We formulate the above use case as a zero-sum stochastic game with one-sided partial observability

-where $\mathcal{N}$ is the set of players, $\mathcal{S}$ is the set of states, $(\mathcal{A}_i)_{i \in \mathcal{N}}$ are the sets of actions, and $\mathcal{O}$ is the set of observations; $f$ is the transition function, $c$ is the cost function, and $z$ is the observation function; $\gamma$ is the discount factor; and $\mathbf{b}_1$ is the initial state distribution \cite[Def.
+where $\mathcal{N}$ is the set of players, $\mathcal{S}$ is the set of states, $(\mathcal{A}_{\mathrm{k}})_{\mathrm{k} \in \mathcal{N}}$ are the sets of actions, and $\mathcal{O}$ is the set of observations; $f$ is the transition function, $c$ is the cost function, and $z$ is the observation function; $\gamma$ is the discount factor; and $\mathbf{b}_1$ is the initial state distribution \cite[Def.
 3.1]{horak_solving_one_sided_posgs}. $\Gamma$ is a discrete-time game with two players: the ($\mathrm{D}$)efender and the ($\mathrm{A}$)ttacker.

 The attacker and the defender have different observability in the game.
-The defender observes \ids alerts but has no certainty about the presence of an attacker.
+The defender observes \ids alerts but has no certainty about an attacker's presence.
+(While we focus on the \ids alert metric in this paper, our model can be used with alternative sources of metrics, e.g., information flow tracking \cite{217638,r1_ref4}.)
 The attacker, on the other hand, has complete observability.
-It has access to all the information that the defender has access to, as well as the defender’s past actions.
+It has access to all the information the defender has access to and the defender’s past actions.
 We can motivate this assumption in several ways.
-First, the assumption holds for many types of insider attacks \cite{hammar_stadler_tnsm_23}.
-Second, it reflects the fact that it is generally not known what information is available to the attacker \cite{horak_solving_one_sided_posgs}.
-Third, it significantly reduces the computational complexity of solving the game \cite{NIPS2007_3435c378,horak_thesis}.
+First, the assumption holds for insider attacks \cite{hammar_stadler_tnsm_23}.
+Second, it reflects that it is generally not known what information is available to the attacker \cite{horak_solving_one_sided_posgs}.
+Third, it reduces the computational complexity of solving the game \cite{NIPS2007_3435c378,horak_thesis}.

-In the following subsections, we define the components of the game, its evolution, and the objectives of the players.
+In the following subsections, we define the components of the game, its evolution, and the players' objectives.